 - Add the chopped asparagus to a roasting pan.
 Toss with 1 tablespoon of the olive oil.
 Add salt and pepper to taste.

-- Place the asparagus in the oven and roast for 20 to 25 minutes.
+- Place the asparagus in the oven and roast for 25 to 35 minutes (check after 25 minutes).
 The asparagus should be tender and starting to brown when it is done.
 Remove from oven to cool.

 - To make the dip, scoop the yogurt into a food processor.
-Add the asparagus and scallion, puree to combine.
+Add the asparagus and scallion, if using, puree to combine.

 - Squeeze the garlic out of 6 cloves of the head of roasted garlic, reserving the rest for another use.
-Add the garlic to the food processor, along with the remaining ingredients–parmesan cheese, generous grinds of black pepper, lemon juice, salt, tarragon and basil.
+Add the garlic to the food processor, along with the remaining ingredients–parmesan cheese, generous grinds of black pepper, lemon juice, salt, tarragon, basil and sriracha, if using.
 Puree to combine.

 - Scoop the dip into a serving bowl.
 Serve with chips and/or chopped vegetables.